 I had friends.
 They didn’t want anything from me, except to have fun.
 They joined me in play, we got in trouble together.
 No one knows me today as well as my friends did when I was in the 5th grade.

 Trying to be creative at 50 years old, I’m told, quite a bit, that I should be trying to get back my un-jaded childhood attitude to help with my creativity.
 There’s only one problem with that.
 I was not a creative child.
 Hell, I don’t think of myself as a creative adult, and that’s part of the problem… Henry Ford – “Whether you think you can, or think you can’t, you’re right.”
-Yet for 332 days so far, I have created every single morning.
-I have 580 ideas in the pipe for my mind to choose from.
+Yet for the last five years (since 2018), I have created almost every morning.
+I have 1438 ideas in the pipe for my mind to choose from.

 But I’m not a child anymore